 Clean slate?
 Pod-casting equipment and subscriptions are coming into classrooms.
 As schools block popular audio and video content, students are routed to pod-cast feeds.
 They also create approved information feeds.

-A podcast is a digital audio file recorded and made available on the Internet.
-With a microphone and free audio recording software, students can record, edit and publish shareable content through a RSS feed.
+A podcast is a digital audio file recorded for uploading to the Internet.
+With a microphone and free audio recording software, students can record, edit, then publish shareable content through an existing or an original RSS feed.

 An ILE lends software-driven support for teaching and learning.
 Discovery Education's Streaming Plus subscription is popular.
 Web cams, digital cameras and projection screens facilitate world-wide interactions.

 Party Line?
 Tech disruptors challenge existing educational styles with alternative approaches, services and products.
 Many tools may be upgraded for added features.
 They can link motivated students to teachers and mentors.

 Night on the Town?
 Parental guidance ensures materials are child-friendly.
 Feedback facilitates progress adjustments to learning.
 Technology paired with manual practice may aid with the handwriting of letters and words.

 What a Trip!
 Digital reading has affected how teaching activities are conducted.
 Word-processing and computer-related technologies have overtaken pen, paper and books in schools, at work and at home.